 Marriage in the United States is a protected right and is guaranteed by the constitution.
 Same-sex couples in Texas have the right to be issued a marriage license, married in the state, and have that marriage fully recognized.

-If you are facing discrimination or having difficulty obtaining a marriage license, contact Alexander Law Firm.
+If you are facing discrimination or having difficulty obtaining a marriage license, contact Alexander Law Firm and learn more about an Austin same sex marriage license or about second parent adoptions.
 We will listen to you, discuss your options, and help advocate for your rights.